anderssandstrom/ecmc_cfg_tool/README_qt_app.md

 - Supports demo data loading and CLI demo report generation.
 - Default settle time is `0 s`.

+#### Checking axes with a stepper motor and a linear encoder

+For these axes, it is possible to measure the mechanical performance between the motor and the encoder:

+1. Run the axis in open loop mode.
+This can be selected in the `ecmc` expert panels.
+2. Calibrate/reference the open loop counter by setting it to the same value as the encoder in the expert panel.
+3. Start the ISO230 app and configure the scan, PVs, and motion parameters.
+4. Select the encoder as the reference.
+5. Run the sequence.

+Important:
+This measures the difference between the open loop counter and the encoder, not the accuracy of the complete system.
+It can still be useful when you want to evaluate the mechanical performance of the chain between the motor and the encoder.
+To judge the overall system performance, an external sensor must be used as the reference; see the next section for one example.

 #### Using a Micro-Epsilon ILD2300 as the reference

 **Warning: the sensor is equipped with a laser that can cause eye injuries.
 Do not look into the beam, and add covers to avoid reflections.**